VanessaEvo/SQL-Tester/README.md

 **Q: Can I use this for bug bounties?**
 A: Yes, if the target is in-scope for the bug bounty program.

-**Q: Will this tool get me in trouble?**
+**Q: What changed in 2026.0?**
-A: Only if you use it illegally.
-Always get written permission first.

-**Q: Is it safe to use?**
-A: Yes, the tool only sends HTTP requests.
-It doesn't exploit vulnerabilities automatically.
+A: Major upgrade — YAML config, structured logging, 900+ payloads (was 500+), 22 tamper scripts (was 11), second-order & NoSQL detection, session/proxy management, and critical bug fixes.

 ### Technical Questions

 **Q: Why does the scan take so long?**
-A: Full scans test 500+ payloads.
+A: Full scans test 900+ payloads.
 Use Quick Scan for faster results (15 payloads per type).

-**Q: Why am I getting so many false positives?**
-A: Version 2025.2 has <5% false positive rate.
-If you see many, check if you're testing educational sites.

-**Q: What's the difference between Quick and Full scan?**
-A: Quick = 15 payloads/type (~2 min), Full = all 500+ payloads (~15 min).

 **Q: Can I add my own payloads?**
 A: Yes!
-Go to Payloads tab and use the editor to add custom payloads.
+Go to Payloads tab and use the editor, or add them directly in `payload.py`.

+**Q: How do I scan through a proxy?**
+A: Check "Enable Proxy" in the GUI, enter a proxy URL (e.g., `socks5://127.0.0.1:9050`), or click "Load Proxy List" to load multiple proxies from a `.txt` file for rotation.
+Supports `ip:port`, `http://`, `socks5://`, and authenticated proxies.

-**Q: Does this work with JavaScript-heavy sites?**
+**Q: Does this support authenticated scanning?**
-A: Limited.
-This tool tests server-side SQLi.
-Client-side injection requires different tools.

-**Q: What if WAF is detected?**
-A: Use the Bypass injection type and select an appropriate tamper script.
+A: Yes!
+Use `session.py` for cookie injection, login flows, and CSRF-protected forms.

 ### Troubleshooting

 **Q: Tool won't start / crashes on launch**
 A: Check Python version (need 3.7+) and install dependencies: `pip install -r requirements.txt`

-**Q: Getting "No module named 'requests'" error**
+**Q: Getting import errors**
-A: Install dependencies: `pip install requests`
+A: Run `pip install -r requirements.txt` to install all dependencies (requests, pyyaml, rich, tenacity, colorama).

 **Q: Tkinter not found error**
-A: Install tkinter:
 - Ubuntu/Debian: `sudo apt-get install python3-tk`
 - Mac: `brew install python-tk`
-- Windows: Usually included, reinstall Python if missing
+- Windows: Usually included; reinstall Python if missing

-**Q: All scans return "Not Vulnerable" but I know the site is vulnerable**
+**Q: All scans return "Not Vulnerable"**
-A: Try:
-1. Select different injection types
-2. Use Full Scan instead of Quick
-3. Try different tamper scripts
-4. Check if WAF is blocking requests

-**Q: Scan stuck at "Establishing baseline..."**
-A: Check if target URL is accessible and responds to requests.
+A: Try: (1) Select different injection types, (2) Use Full Scan, (3) Try tamper scripts, (4) Check if WAF is blocking.

 ---

 ## 💡 Support

-### Documentation

-- **README.md** - This file (complete usage guide)

 ### Community